 % module load matlab % matlab

-The following program illustrates how matlab can be used in parallel.
-NERSC's license currently limit parallel use to a single node and at most 12 threads.
+The following program illustrates how matlab parallel commands can be used on Cori.
+NERSC's license currently limits parallel use to a single node and the number of threads that one node supports.

 In order to make matlab work in parallel on Edison, you need to make sure it will access the Matlab libraries before the standard cray libraries.
 You can do this by running this command for bash:

 export LD_PRELOAD="/global/common/sw/cray/cnl6/ivybridge/matlab/R2016b/bin/glnxa64/libmpichnem.so /global/common/sw/cray/cnl6/ivybridge/matlab/R2016b/bin/glnxa64/libmpichsock.so"